Infrastructure Plan will Bring Tourism to the Countrywide

-As tourism developed over the decades, one-island luxury resorts just a short seaplane trip from Velana International Airport became the main destination for visitors.
-Smaller, more far-flung islands with fewer facilities have until now been unable to participate fully in tourism and gain the economic benefits.
+As tourism developed over the decades, one-island luxury resorts, just a short seaplane trip from Velana International Airport, became the main destination for visitors.
+Smaller, more far-flung islands with fewer facilities have, until now, been unable to participate fully in tourism and gain economic benefits.

 The president has also thanked tourism workers for their contributions, especially during the challenges of the pandemic, and said increased participation from women and young people is crucial to the advancement of the industry.